qpliu/esolang/necksheen/README.md

 A fork statement declares a queue with either a loop or another queue.
 Executing a fork starts a new thread.
 The forking thread can communicate with the new thread by receiving from or sending to the queue.
-The new thread executes the unnamed loop and can communicate with the forking thread by receiving from or sending to the queue.
-If the fork statement references another queue instead of specifying a loop, the other queue must be declared with a loop and must be declared in a loop that encloses the fork statement, and the new thread executes that loop and communicates with the forking thread with that other queue.
-The new thread exits when it breaks the loop of the fork statement.
-The queue identifier is also the loop identifier in the body of the loop.
+The new thread executes the body of the fork statement as a loop and can communicate with the forking thread by receiving from or sending to the queue.
+If the fork statement references another queue instead of specifying a loop, the other queue must be declared with a loop and the other queue identifier must be in scope, and the new thread communicated with the forking thread with the other queue identifier, while the forking thread communicates with the new thread with the queue identifier of the fork statement.
+The new thread exits when it breaks the loop that is the body of the fork statement, and the queue identifier is also the loop identifier.
+The values and previous values of variables that are declared outside of the fork statement and whose scope includes the fork statement are frozen at the time the fork statement is executed for the forked thread.

-A loop statement is an optionally named list of statements.
+A loop statement is an optionally named list of statements that are executed in sequence.
 When execution reaches the end of the list of statements, all queues declared in the loop are closed and execution resumes at the start of the list of statements.

 A receive statement declares a variable, which is set to the bit received from the queue.
 If the queue is closed for receiving, the